<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 5. What is acceptable churn for SaaS?

-An acceptable rate would be 10% to 15% annually for small businesses and 5% to 7% annually for larger SaaS companies.
+An acceptable churn rate would be 10% to 15% annually for small businesses and 5% to 7% annually for larger SaaS companies.
+However, if your SaaS churn rate doesn’t fall in this range, there’s no need to worry.
+The key is to improve your churn rate over time, as your business grows.

 Lower Your Churn and Increase Retention